Azure/Microsoft-Defender-for-Cloud/Secure Score/PowerBI-SecureScoreReport/README.md

 ## Prerequisite:

-1. Power BI account (to open the report as template app you need Pro account)
+1. Power BI account (to open the report as template app you need Pro account).

 2. Use [Get-SecureScoreData](https://github.com/Azure/Azure-Security-Center/tree/master/Secure%20Score/Get-SecureScoreData) playbook to export your data.
 This Logic App playbook exports your secure score and recommendations data every 24 hours to a Log Analytics workspace.
 The playbook uses a Managed Identity, so assign reader permissions to all the subscriptions or management groups you want to include in the reports.
 The required steps for assigning a Managed Identity are detailed in the playbook’s README file.

 ## **Getting the reports**
 You can open the reports with two different options:
-1. With Power BI Desktop (described under section *Open with Power BI Desktop*)
+1. With Power BI Desktop (described under section *Open with Power BI Desktop*).
-2. With Power BI Service (described under section *Open with Power BI Service*)
+2. With Power BI Service (described under section *Open with Power BI Service*).

 ## Open with Power BI Desktop
 1. Download the file *Secure Score Report* from the repository.